Jeffrey Cole, Founder and Director

 Click here to download Jeffrey Cole’s full biography.

-Strategic Advisor Brad Berens helps to shape how the Center works with partners and the media.
+Strategic Advisor and Senior Research Fellow Brad Berens helps to shape how the Center works with partners and the media.
 Brad also leads the Center’s Future of Transportation project, and he is a key participant in the Future of Health and Future of Money projects.

 By day, Brad is the Editor in Chief of the Interactive Advertising Bureau (IAB), a trade organization that empowers the media and marketing industries to thrive in the digital economy.
 He oversees all of the IAB’s thought leadership, including media, research, and event programming.

 Previously, Brad has advised executives and companies around the world as a principal at Big Digital Idea Consulting, a boutique strategy shop.
 Brad also spent several years as the worldwide head of programming for dmg events’ portfolio of events focused on the intersection of interactive media with marketing and advertising, including ad:tech, the iMedia Summits, and the CMO Collective.
 He began his time at dmg events as the Editor in Chief of iMedia Connection, a daily media property covering the intersection of technology and advertising.

 Before that, Brad was the editor of all things digital at EarthLink.
 He began his career as a teacher and Shakespearean scholar at UC Berkeley, where he earned a Ph.D.
 He has worked as a Hollywood story analyst for studios like DreamWorks and New Regency and smaller production houses like Mirage and Scott Free.
 He is also a science fiction writer, and he hopes that you will check out his novel, Redcrosse.

 Follow Brad on Twitter as @bradberens and check out bradberens.com.